GitauHarrison/getting-started-with-flask/06_web_forms.md

 ![Install wtf](images/web_forms/install_wtf_fixed.png)

-### Step 3: Create SECERET_KEY Configuration File
+### Step 3: Create SECRET_KEY Configuration File

 Flask expects certain configurations when creating an application.
-The first configuration that Flask expects, especially when working with web forms, is the `SECERET_KEY` configuration.
+The first configuration that Flask expects, especially when working with web forms, is the `SECRET_KEY` configuration.
 To handle this new demand, let us go ahead and create a new file called `config.py` in the top-level directory.

 ![Create config file](images/web_forms/create_config_file_fixed.png)

 ### Step 4: Update Configuration File

 This file shall use a class called `Config()` to define all the configurations our application will need.
-The first is `SECERET_KEY`.
+The first is `SECRET_KEY`.
 Add the following code to your `config.py` file.

 ![Update secret key config](images/web_forms/secret_key_config.png)

 Phew!
 Quite a lot going on there.
 Let us break it down.
-The `SECERET_KEY` configuration that we added is crucial for any Flask application.
+The `SECERT_KEY` configuration that we added is crucial for any Flask application.
 Flask-WTF uses it to protect our forms against a nasty attack called [Cross-site Request Forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery), or CSRF in short (it is pronounced as "seasurf").

 As the name implies, it is supposed to be a **secret**.
 Only you or the maintainer of the application should know this value.
 What is the value?
 You may ask.
-The value of the `SECERET_KEY` is sourced from the Operating System as an environement variable.
+The value of the `SECRET_KEY` is sourced from the Operating System as an environement variable.

 ```python
 # config.py